theboi/qr-sstinc-org/README.md

 # qr-sstinc-org
-Scan, Login, Check, so simple! (cringe)
+Scan, Login, Check, so simple!

 ## About